ShahdBadr/ShahdBadr/README.md

 <img align="right" src="https://c.tenor.com/_DOBjnGspYAAAAAM/code-coding.gif" width="200" alt="Coding GIF"/>

-I am a Software Engineer skilled in React, PHP, and more. <br/>
 I have worked on projects that served thousands of users, built scalable applications, and continuously strive to improve my skills and contribute to impactful teams.